MeepLabs/Node-Token-Authentication/README.md

 `node` and `npm` check versions with `node -v && npm -v`

+[Redis](https://redis.io/topics/quickstart) needs to be installed on your local system for testing.

 macOS users may need to install some [prerequisite packages](https://www.npmjs.com/package/node-gyp) such as the XCode Command Line Tools

 Windows users need to install some extra packages to build argon2: